 8. Don’t be overly sexual

 We know we told you to flirt while texting for a date, but make sure you don’t go overboard with it.
 Unless the feelings are mutual and the conversation has naturally led itself to… let’s just say “graphic” realms, you shouldn’t be coming on too strong sexually.
+Also, understand when to ask for a date after texting and keep in mind the comfort zone of your potential date.

 9. Suggest interesting date ideas

 You’ve been texting for a date for a while, and now comes the part where you have to cash in on it.
 This is the “make it or break it” moment of the whole thing, so make sure your date ideas aren’t boring.
+Whether you’re texting for a second date or a first, or just wondering what to say to your crush to take things to the next level, know that “I want to see you” messages won’t get you far.

 10. Or take it up a notch and suggest something specific